 The Bernina Trek, meanwhile, is a high-altitude hike created by the Swiss Alpine Club, with overnight accommodation at SAC mountain refuges.
 Starting at Madulain, the route traverses the Albula region to finish in the Valposchiavo.
-The “classic” version takes eight days, and leads through spectacular mountain scenery, past deep-blue alpine lakes, icy glacial streams and snow-capped peaks.
+The “classic” version takes eight days, and leads through spectacular mountain scenery and past deep-blue alpine lakes, icy glacial streams, and snow-capped peaks.
 Experienced mountaineers can add one or more summit ascents along the route; the choice is wide.
 Gentler variants of this trek – such as the “Pachific” route – enable families and groups with different fitness levels to enjoy this experience of the high Alps, too.

 The Bernina-Trek is a long distance hike from one SAC-Hut to another.
 But it is also much more.
 Each SAC-Hut of the SAC Bernina is unique and offers its own warm hospitality in spectacular surroundings.